UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ai-ml.md

 Welcome to the UCR Research Computing AI and ML Hub, your gateway to exploring artificial intelligence and machine learning resources.
 Dive into the latest technologies, tools, and platforms designed to empower your research and innovation.

-## Featured AI Chatbots
+## Featured: AI Chatbots

-Explore the capabilities of the leading AI chatbots and find the perfect match for your research needs.
+Leading AI chatbots for your research needs.

 > **Warning:** Ensure you have the necessary permissions before using AI chatbots with sensitive or proprietary data.